 But if you want to grab a drink while taking in the sunset, my recommendations are Café del Mar (fancy and a bit pricey though – don’t mistake it for Café del Mar e Sol in Perivolos), PK Cocktail Bar and Argo Restaurant.

 No matter where you go, this spectacle of nature will not disappoint you.
 I guarantee you!!

 2 – Go shopping

 Being Santorini’s capital and the largest town on the island, Fira has a plethora of hotels, restaurants and shops, as well as an exciting nightlife.

-With a great variety of boutiques, souvenir and gift shops, jewelry stores, bookshops and also the largest shopping center on the island, you’ll feel very tempted to go shopping.
-And you should, as it is one of the best things to do in Fira.
+With a great variety of boutiques, souvenir and gift shops, jewellery stores, bookshops and also the largest shopping centre on the island, you’ll feel very tempted to go shopping.

-The stores are everywhere in town and some of them even provide splendid views of the blue Agean Sea.
+The stores are everywhere in town and some of them even provide splendid views of the blue Aegean Sea.